-The Corporation has provided the City of Toronto (the "City") and Toronto Hydro with certain construction deposits to guarantee satisfactory performance, completion of work and related obligations required for the construction of municipal and hydro infrastructure by the Corporation.
+The Corporation has provided the City of Toronto (the "City") with certain construction deposits to gurantee satisfactory performance, completion of work, and related obligations required for construction of municipal infrastructure by the Corporation.
 The construction deposits will be released to Waterfront Toronto at the expiration of certain performance and guarantee periods.
-The construction deposits paid to the City of \$2,181,199 (2018 - \$2,181,199) are non-interest bearing; and the construction deposits outstanding from Toronto Hydro of \$2,283,740 (2018 - \$2,283,740) were returned to TWRC during the year including interest at the Prime Business Rate set by the Bank of Canada less two percent.
+The construction deposits paid to the City of \$2,181,199 (2019 - \$2,181,199) are non-interest bearing.